Jordan–United States Free Trade Agreement

 The United States–Jordan Free Trade Agreement is the first free trade agreement (FTA) between the United States and an Arab country (and the United States' fourth FTA overall behind Israel, Canada, and Mexico).
 It is Jordan's second free trade agreement, after the 1997 Greater Arab Free Trade Agreement.
 The agreement, which grants duty-free status to nearly all Jordanian exports to the United States, was signed on 24 October 2000 and went into force on 17 December 2001.
 Rules of origin require that goods be composed of a minimum of 35 percent Jordanian content to be eligible for duty-free entry.

-As a result of the agreement, Jordan became a "magnet for apparel manufacturing," as U.S. companies such as Walmart, Target, and Hanes established factories so they could cut costs by eliminating tariffs.
+As a result of the agreement, Jordan became a "magnet for apparel manufacturing," as American companies such as Walmart, Target and Hanes established factories so they could cut costs by eliminating tariffs.
 In 2019, U.S. exports to Jordan were $1.5 billion, while imports were $2.2 billion, about 80 percent of which were apparel and textile goods.

 Support in the United States

-The U.S. House of Representatives ratified the FTA on 31 July 2001 and the U.S. Senate ratified it on 7 December 2001; both were by voice vote, an indication of its widespread support.
+The U.S. House of Representatives ratified the FTA on 31 July 2001 and the U.S. Senate ratified it on 24 September 2001; both were by voice vote, an indication of its widespread support.
 President George W. Bush signed the United States–Jordan Free Trade Area Implementation Act into law on 28 September 2001.
 It went into effect on 17 December 2001, and was fully implemented on 1 January 2010.